tlevine/dada.pink/__33__/cycling/want.rst

 How might I use it for the bike without converting it to a pannier bag?

+Get a basket.

+* Townie basket on a low-rider rack on the front wheel
+* Single basket instead of a pannier on the back
+* I'd rather have it in front because I'll carry valuables in my backpack and will thus be bothered if I can't see it.

 Attaching the backpack
 (`biciconex.com <http://www.instructables.com/id/Backpack-on-a-Bike/?ALLSTEPS>`_).

 * Loop the waist strap around the top of the rack, and then clip it.
 * Tie the shoulder straps in front.
 * Clip the top loop of the back pack to the top of the rack.

-Preventing it from getting caught in the wheels
+* Prevent it from getting caught in the wheels

   * Tie straps in a water knot so they don't flap around.
   * The rods that hold the rear fender in place should help.

 Things I don't want to do.